CSAMP/prey-data/README.md

 5. No more than 12 prey groups

 Based on these criteria we selected 12 zooplankton groups (Table 3).
 Copepods include adults of two species, adults and juveniles of two species combined (*Limnoithona* spp.), juveniles of three species (*Pseudodiaptomus* spp.), other calanoid adults and juveniles, other cyclopoids, and copepod nauplii (larvae).
 Additional taxa are *Daphnia* spp. cladocera, other cladocera, and other taxa.

-    **Developing master zooplankton data set**
+## Developing master zooplankton data set

-    The sampling programs report abundance (number m^-3^) based on counts of subsamples.
+The sampling programs report abundance (number m<sup>-3</sup>) based on counts of subsamples.
 I converted these to biomass using carbon mass measured on several adult copepods and other taxa (e.g., Kimmerer 2006, Gould and Kimmerer 2010, Kimmerer et al. 2017).
 Copepodites (juvenile copepods) were assumed to have about 25% of the carbon mass of adults based on their median life stage (copepodite 3) and the ratios of copepodite to adult masses for several species discussed in the above references.
 Masses for several other taxa were estimated from their size using literature values.

 *Large zooplankton* were collected with 154–160 µm mesh nets towed obliquely through the water column.
 I used the combined data from all zooplankton monitoring studies.
-The first steps were to remove taxa that were not reported in the EMP zooplankton database and those with a mean biomass among all samples less than 0.05 mgC m^-3^.
+The first steps were to remove taxa that were not reported in the EMP zooplankton database and those with a mean biomass among all samples less than 0.05 mgC m<sup>-3</sup>.
 Then I examined the biomass of each taxon in the three databases, as well as biomass in the low-salinity zone and the Cache Slough complex.
 There was general agreement among the databases and locations for most taxa.

 Biomass data were natural-log-transformed with zeros in the original data flagged and replaced with a value of -5 which is below the minimum